beaker-project/beaker-dev-docs/proposals/harness-api.rst

 Storing results and logs in external systems
 ++++++++++++++++++++++++++++++++++++++++++++

-The are no plans to integrate Beaker itself with any specific tool for managing test runs and results.
+There are no plans to integrate Beaker itself with any specific tool for managing test runs and results.
 But a harness implementation may choose to report its results to an external tool in addition to (or instead of) reporting results to Beaker.
 In this case it would be useful for the Beaker results to contain